CMS Fraud, Waste and Abuse Training

 - Identify the mandatory laws governing Medicare fraud and abuse.

-- Describe your part in preventing Medicare fraud, waste, and abuse.
+- Describe your part in preventing Medicare CMS fraud, waste, and abuse.

 - Summarize what you can do to detect, correct, and prevent fraud, waste, and abuse.